Cimarron Strip: Home media

 On May 27, 2014, Entertainment One released the complete series on DVD in Region 1.

 Syndication

-UK digital network 5Spike (now Paramount Network) used to air episodes of the show at random days and random times, as movies.
+UK digital network 5Spike used to air episodes of the show at random days and random times, as movies.
 Previously, the show aired on Movies4Men, now known as Sony Movies Action.
 US over-the-air network Decades also aired episodes of the show for one day in October 2015.